-I’ve always been a huge fan of Middle Eastern food and was excited when Secret City Tours announced a Los Angeles Lebanese food tour.
-I went on their Italian food excursion and was absolutely drooling to go on another one.
-John and Laura Bwarie, our tour guides, again… didn’t disappoint.
+Middle Eastern Food is one of my favorite cuisines so I was excited when Secret City Tours announced a Los Angeles Lebanese food tour.
+I had previously taken their Italian food tour and was absolutely drooling to go on another one.
+John and Laura Bwarie were again our tour guides and didn’t disappoint.

 We boarded a bus at the Universal City metro station with 28 other hungry foodies.
 I adore people who love food because they’re usually not the type to be fussy about trying new things.
 To me, foodies are sensualists of the highest order.
 They savor every bite and enjoy the entire culinary experience.
 Isn’t that part of what makes life fun?
 Well. . . it is for me!

-We traveled to La Crescenta, as John regaled us with facts about the area.
+Our first stop was in La Crescenta, and along the way, John regaled us with facts about the area.
 He’s a Los Angeles fact file and author of the book Nobody Walks in LA.
 His family is Lebanese, which made it easy for him to pronounce the names of dishes and Lebanese references.
 He also entertained the group by quizzing us on Lebanese trivia for raffle prizes.
 Unfortunately, my smartphone wasn’t as fast as the people who had iPhones (or I wasn’t as fast) and I came up empty-handed.

 Los Angeles Lebanese food tour stops